Marsy’s Law for Pennsylvania

 Senate Bill 502 will expand the Crime Victims Act to serve more victims, more effectively, and provide discretion to the compensation program to consider claims that would otherwise be time-barred.
 This bill also seeks to change the compensation provisions in the current Act due to the denials of vital funding to victims and their families.
 This link provides more information. (pdf)

 Statute of Limitations Reform

-Read about the current statute of limitations on child sexual assault in Pennsylvania and proposed legislation from 2018.
-(The proposed legislation did not pass.)
+Read about the current statute of limitations on both child and adult sexual offenses